kubernetes/website/content/en/blog/_posts/2024-secret-sync-controller-alpha.md

 7. Encryption: Kubernetes secrets are stored encoded in etcd, and the secret storage [should be encrypted](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/).
 For example, a cluster admin should enable a KMS plugin for the cluster to encrypt secret data.

 ## What’s next?
-Depending on feedback and adoption, the SIG Auth and Secret Store CSI maintainers plan to push the Secret Sync Controller to beta later in 2024.
+The SIG Auth and Secret Store CSI maintainers plan move the Secret Sync Controller to a dedicated repository in the near future.
+Depending on feedback and adoption, the project would then graduate to a beta stage later in 2024.

 ## How can I get involved?
 This feature is driven by the [Kubernetes SIG Auth community](https://github.com/kubernetes/community/tree/master/sig-auth).
 Please try out the [Secret Sync Controller](https://github.com/kubernetes-sigs/secrets-store-csi-driver/tree/feature/secrets-sync-controller) and join us to connect with the [community](https://kubernetes.slack.com/messages/csi-secrets-store) and share your ideas and feedback around the above feature and beyond.
 We look forward to hearing from you!